Reading Comprehension Test 11

 Question 10 |

-After finishing school, they got jobs working together at a medical school hospital which their university had been affiliated with.
-The four years of intense training they had obtained made them suitable for positions not often given to new graduates.
-After a short in-service program, they were assigned to their wards and began working with patients who had undergone major surgery.
+After finishing school, they secured jobs at a medical school hospital with which their university was affiliated.
+The four years of intense training they had undergone made them suitable for positions not often given to new graduates.
+After a brief in-service programme, they were assigned to their wards and began working with patients who had undergone major surgery.
 The new group of nurses proved to be excellent professionals.
-At the same time, they were able to maintain the close bonds of friendship that had developed between them before graduation.
+At the same time, they were able to maintain the close bonds of friendship that had developed among them before graduation.

 The new nurses were trained _____.